oitofelix/oitofelix.github.io/funding.md

 ## Donors

-The table below list people that have funded my work.
+The table below lists people that have funded my work.
 I couldn't have done so much without the invaluable help of these people, to whom I'd like to say: __Thank you very much!__ If you would appreciate your name listed below, _please donate!_

 Name | Email | BTC
 -----|-------|-----